MasterMedo/typetest/README.md

 # test your typing speed without leaving the terminal
 ![example](./img/example.gif)

-This repo is home to a self-contained file `typetest`.
+This repository is home to a self-contained file `typetest`.
 As is it is a near clone of [10fastfingers](https://10fastfingers.com/typing-test/english) with an added bonus of being able to see typing speed as you're typing.

 Differences in the way typing speed is calculated and feedback across platforms got me interested in writing my own program for testing typing speed.